AIDEN-OFFICIAL/DevOps/Docker.md

 - Pull images from Docker Hub → docker pull node:18
 - Push your own images → share with others or reuse later.

+#### commands:
+- `docker pull 'image name'` to pull an Image from Docker Hub to the local (pulling the latest version)
+- `docker pull 'image name':'version'` pulling specific versions
+- `docker login` to connect to hub
+- `docker login -u <username>`if the login is not setup
+- `docker push <username>`
 ### Docker Tags: Just like versions.

 ## Docker commands:
-- `docker pull 'image name'` to pull an Image from Docker Hub to the local (pulling latest version)
+- `docker pull 'image name'` to pull an Image from Docker Hub to the local (pulling the latest version)
 - `docker pull 'image name':'version'`
 - `docker images` gives the list of images present in the device
 - `docker run 'image name'` to run a specific image.
-If not found then downloads from the Docker hub
+If not found, then downloads from the Docker hub
 - `docker run -d 'Image_name'` Runs the image in the Background in detach mode .
 - `docker run -d -e MYSQL_Root_Password=secret mysql` we can also set up -e(enviornment variables while installing and running in detatched mode)
 - `docker run -d --name 'Mysq-newname' mysql:8.0` e can give costum names for each image